 The Atlantis story does not exist in isolation.
 Around the globe there are ancient and indigenous legends of early advanced peoples, civilizations, that existed thousands of years ago (thousands of years prior to the latest flowering of civilization beginning about 5000 to 6000 years ago).
 These early societies and civilizations were subsequently destroyed by natural cataclysms.
-The dynastic Egyptians two thousand years prior to Plato spoke of the epoch they referred to as Zep Tepi, or the “first time”, a “golden age” of civilization.
+The dynastic Egyptians two thousand years prior to Plato spoke of an epoch they referred to as Zep Tepi, or the “first time”, a “golden age” of civilization.
 In modern terms, Zep Tepi may well date to the millennia just before the end of the last ice age.2

-Such stories, be they framed in terms of Atlantis, Zep Tepi, or the Judeo-Christian Biblical deluge, are disparaged and offhandedly dismissed by many modern academics.
+Such stories, be they framed in terms of Atlantis, Zep Tepi, or Judeo-Christian Biblical pre-deluge humanity, are disparaged and offhandedly dismissed by many modern academics.
 But the hallmark of good science and scholarship is to always stick with the evidence, following it wherever it may lead, whether or not it contradicts the popular paradigm of the day.
 In a sense, both the modern Hobbesian view (that humanity was in a primitive and brutish state prior to the rise of civilization about 5000 to 6000 thousand years ago) and the classical ancient opinion (that advanced civilizations existed thousands of years earlier) may be correct.

 As I elaborate upon briefly below (and discuss more fully in my book Forgotten Civilization), in my assessment there is now overwhelming evidence that sophisticated culture – civilization – existed prior to the end of the last ice age, and this is what gave rise to the story of Atlantis and similar legends (thus confirming Plato and other ancient traditions).
 However, this early cycle of civilization was dealt a mighty setback; it was utterly devastated, with only a few isolated remnants surviving, by the natural cataclysms that brought the last ice age to a close, circa 9700 BCE.

 Major solar outbursts and eruptions, the likes of which have not been experienced on Earth in modern times, were the instigating factors that ended the last ice age and brought early civilization to its knees.
 A dark age ensued, which I refer to as SIDA (solar-induced dark age3).
-For thousands of years following the end of the last ice age humanity was reduced to the brutish Hobbsian state, hunting, foraging, and eking out a hardscrabble existence; and this included living in caves in some regions.
+For thousands of years following the end of the last ice age humanity was reduced to the brutish Hobbesian state – hunting, foraging, and eking out a hardscrabble existence; and this included living in caves in some regions.
 Indeed, retreating to caves and other underground shelters would have been a way for isolated pockets of humanity to survive the cataclysmic solar-induced onslaughts at the end of the last ice age.
 Electrical plasma discharges from the Sun, driven to the surface of our planet, would have caused widespread incineration where they touched down as well as setting off wildfires.
 Solar outbursts not only warmed the planet overall but, hitting glaciers, oceans, and lakes, through melting and instantaneous evaporation, would have placed vast amounts of moisture into the atmosphere that subsequently came down as torrential rains.
 These rains, combined with rising sea levels, caused widespread flooding across the globe.

 Thus during the millennia prior to the latest cycle of civilization, beginning circa 5000 to 6000 years ago, humanity was in a primitive stone age state, as the conventional paradigm holds, except that this state was due to a decline from an earlier and more advanced state.
 After a time lag of millennia, civilization as we know it arose from the literal ashes of SIDA.